John C. Burke Correctional Center

 Waupun, WI 53963-0900

-JBCC is named after the late John C. Burke who was Warden of the Wisconsin State Prison from 1938 to 1969.
-Warden Burke had an illustrious career, which saw many changes in how Corrections viewed its mission over the years.
-Warden Burke is credited with a number of major accomplishments, including establishing a disciplinary court system and developing the inmate classification system.
+JBCC is named after the late John C. Burke who served as warden of the Wisconsin State Prison from 1938 to 1969.
+Warden Burke is credited with a number of major correctional accomplishments over the course of his career, including the establishment of an internal disciplinary court system, as well as the development of the inmate classification system.